horus/hs-xdr-simple/README.markdown

 * Array of Strings: ["hello", "world"]
 * Array of Doubles: [1.9, 2.2, 3.141592653589793238462643383279502884, 0.0]

-Output will be written to file named "test.data"
+Output will be written to "test.data".

     testPack :: IO ()
     testPack = LBS.writeFile "test.data" (xdrPack packs)